 Sounds fantastic?
 It gets even better: SafetyWing offers the cheapest insurance option for digital nomads on the market.
 Starting at 37 USD per month it is only 1/3 of what many other companies charge.

 Cigna is one of the biggest international health insurance providers.
 They have three levels of cover, which include things like inpatient care, day case surgery, and even cancer treatment.
 You can get maternity care, vision, and dental if you pay extra.

-They also cover a visit in your country of origin, which usually means the country of citizenship, for up to 90 days.
+They also cover a visit to your country of origin, which usually means the country of citizenship, for up to 90 days.

 Bupa is another popular option when it comes to international health insurance.
 Their plans include the usual emergency services, cancer treatment, dental, maternity, and even health checks.
-It surprises that they are still fairly reasonably priced for what they offer.
+It surprises me that they are still fairly reasonably priced for what they offer.